EENI Global Business School

 Prominent Jainist has participated in the construction of India since the independence.

-The Jain community is strongly organized in charities Organizations that support the cultural and educational initiatives and is also somewhat like a “business lobbies.”
+The Jain community is strongly organized in charities Organizations that support cultural and educational initiatives and is also somewhat like a “business lobbies.”

-Jainism became the official religion in many states of India, but its decline has been remarkable, especially after the Muslim invasion.
+Jainism became the official religion in many states of India, but its decline has been outstanding, especially after the Muslim invasion.
 Approximately there are between 5 and 6 million Jains in India especially in the states of Bengal, Rajasthan, Maharashtra, Gujarat, and Karnataka.

 Despite its small number of followers, its influence on politics, economy, and culture of India is crucial.